-After you've seen that tourist part of Fisherman's Wharf, take a couple of minutes to see the more authentic part of it.
-Look for the walkway next to the restaurants that goes to the piers behind those colorful boats.
+After you've seen that tourist part of Fisherman's Wharf, take a couple of minutes to see the more authentic part of it, behind those colorful boats.
+Follow the walkway toward the piers that runs next to the restaurants.

-Keep going toward the bay, and you'll find the commercial fishing pier.
-Those contraptions you may see piled up on the dock are crab traps.
+Keep going toward the bay to find the commercial fishing pier.
+The contraptions you may see piled up on the dock are crab traps.
 To see boats bringing in their catch, go EARLY, about 6:00 to 7:00 a.m.

-Located on Pier 37 at the end of Al Scoma Way, Scoma's restaurant is said to be one of the country's highest-grossing eateries.
+Located on Pier 37 at the end of Al Scoma Way, Scoma's restaurant is said to be one of the country's most profitable eateries.